vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 The vCenter configuration can be different for each edge site, hence allowing the support of multiple vCenters.
 However the use of multiple vCenters will impact the ability of Tanzu Mission Control to create and lifecycle clusters.
 Tanzu Mission Control only supports one vCenter server per Tanzu Kubernetes Grid management cluster.

-#### High-Availability considerations
+#### High-Availability Considerations

 In order to ensure the best availability, the number of worker nodes should be a multiple of the number of ESX hosts in the vSphere cluster.
 Additionally, to maximize the availability of the application at the edge, the worker nodes should be evenly spread across the ESX hosts as well as the pods.
 To achieve this, it is possible to leverage the Availability Zones feature in Tanzu Kubernetes Grid.
 One AZ is created per ESX Hosts, the same number of worker nodes are deployed AZ / ESX hosts.
 As time of writing [this feature][610] is still experimental and won't be considered in the design.

-### Deployment of the main datacenter
+### Deployment of the Main Data Center

-The deployment of the main datacenter is no different from the [TKO Reference Architecture on vSphere][611] deployment.
+The deployment of the main data center is no different from the [TKO Reference Architecture on vSphere][611] deployment.

 Only the management cluster and the shared services cluster are deployed.

-### Deployment of the edge site
+### Deployment of the Edge Site

-#### Infrastructure requirements
+#### Infrastructure Requirements

-It is assumed that the following components are already installed and configured at the edge site:
+This design assumes that the following components are already installed and configured at the edge site:

-- vSphere datacenter with one cluster
+- vSphere data center with one cluster
 - Appropriate networking
 - Appropriate shared storage
 - vSphere templates